NexaFlowFrance/OpenFamily/README.en.md

 ## 🎯 About

-OpenFamily is a comprehensive family management application offered as open source by [NexaFlow](http://nexaflow.fr), that prioritizes your privacy.
-All your data stays on your device, no central server, no account required.
-Manage your shopping lists, tasks, appointments, recipes, meal planning, and family budget securely.
+OpenFamily is a comprehensive family management application offered as open source by [NexaFlow](http://nexaflow.fr), designed to be self-hosted.
+Keep total control of your data by hosting the application on your own server.
+Manage your shopping lists, tasks, appointments, recipes, meal planning, and family budget securely, accessible from all your devices.

+**Version 1.0.3 - Server-only architecture**
+This version completely removes localStorage mode in favor of a centralized server architecture with PostgreSQL, ensuring reliable synchronization across all family devices.

 ## 🚀 Key Features

-- ✅ **100% Local or Self-Hosted** - Choose between local storage or self-hosted server for family synchronization
+- ✅ **100% Self-Hosted** - Your data on your own server, no third-party services
 - 📱 **PWA** - Install the app as a native application on mobile/tablet
-- 🔒 **Private** - Your data never leaves your device (local mode) or stays on your server (server mode)
+- 🔒 **Private** - Your data stays on your server, never on third-party servers
-- 🌐 **Offline** - Works without internet connection in local mode
+- 🔄 **Synchronized** - Access your data from all your devices
 - 🆓 **Open Source** - Free and modifiable source code
 - 🌍 **Multi-language** - Interface available in French, English, German, and Spanish
 - 🌙 **Dark theme** - Light and dark modes available